FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/the-stage-and-television-today/1985-10-03-the-stage-and-television-today.md

 layout: post
 title: The Stage and Television Today
 maintitle: The Stage and Television Today
-subtitle: Featured an article reporting that Lena was considering taking driving lessons, having been offered a free course by a local driving school.
+subtitle:
 description: Featured an article reporting that Lena was considering taking driving lessons, having been offered a free course by a local driving school.
+Article contained a photo of Lena performing.
+post_description: Featured an article reporting that Lena was considering taking driving lessons, having been offered a free course by a local driving school.
 Article contained a photo of Lena performing.
 categories: [The Stage and Television Today]
 ---